Brian Orakpo: 2015 season

 Orakpo entered training camp slated as the starting right outside linebacker.
 Head coach Ken Whisenhunt named Orakpo and Derrick Morgan the starting outside linebackers to begin the regular season, along with inside linebackers Avery Williamson and Zach Brown.

 On October 21, 2015, Orakpo was announced as the Titans' defensive captain.
 It marked the first time he was named a team captain during his career.
 On November 3, 2015, the Tennessee Titans fired head coach Ken Whisenhunt after the Titans began the season with a 1–6 record.
 Tight ends coach Mike Mularkey was promoted to interim head coach for the remainder of the season.
 During Week 9, Orakpo recorded four combined tackles, deflected a pass, and had a season-high two sacks on quarterback Drew Brees during a 34–28 overtime road victory against the New Orleans Saints.
 In the next game, he had a season-high six combined tackles and a sack as the Titans lost 27–10 to the Carolina Panthers in Week 10.

 Orakpo finished his first season with the Titans with 51 combined tackles (38 solo), seven sacks, and five pass deflections in 16 games and starts.
-Orakpo received an overall grade of 80.7 from Pro Football Focus in 2015.

 2016 season

 The Titans retained head coach Mike Mularkey and hired Dick LeBeau as their new defensive coordinator.
 Mularkey named Orakpo and Derrick Morgan the starting outside linebackers to begin the regular season, along with inside linebackers Avery Williamson and Wesley Woodyard.

 During Week 5, Orakpo collected a season-high six combined tackles and sacked quarterback Ryan Tannehill twice during a 30–17 road victory against the Miami Dolphins.
 On December 20, 2016, it was announced that Orakpo was named to the 2017 Pro Bowl roster.

 Orakpo finished the 2016 season with 46 combined tackles (38 solo), 10.5 sacks, four pass deflections, and a forced fumble in 16 games and starts.
-He was also ranked 78th on the NFL Top 100 Players of 2017.
+He was ranked 78th by his fellow players on the NFL Top 100 Players of 2017.